osresearch/spispy/README.md

 directly to the header and also override the chip select pin, although more testing is necessary.

-*IMPORTANT NOTE* the system currently uses 3.3v signalling for the SPI bus.
+*IMPORTANT NOTE* the system defaults to using 3.3v signalling for the SPI bus.
 If you have more modern system, it _might_ use 1.8v and driving it at the higher voltage can cause problems.
-We need to test this and figure out if alternate output voltages can be selected on the pins. ([issue #10](https://github.com/osresearch/spispy/issues/10))
+It is possible to remove the RV3 resistor from the board and provide power to the FPGA GPIO bank through the + pin on the left side connector (J1, pin labeled "2.5/3.3V"); you can connect this pin to the Vcc pin on the SPI flash, which will allow the FPGA to output the same voltage.
+More details are in [issue #10](https://github.com/osresearch/spispy/issues/10).

 # Usage
 ![spispy connected to a Supermicro X11SSH-F mainboard](images/mainboard.jpg)

-If using the spispy with a clip you can leave the `Vcc` pin disconnected.
+If using the spispy with a 3.3V chip and a clip you can leave the `Vcc` pin disconnected; otherwise be sure to see the important note above about hardware changes to support lower voltage flash chips.
-Be sure to set the `TOCTOU` flag in the `spispy.v` file so that the spispy will prevent the real flash from responding.
+Be sure to set the `TOCTOU` flag in the `spispy.v` file so that the spispy will prevent the real flash from responding (or use the `#RESET` pin; need to document when this works).

 When you plug in the spispy it should show up as a USB-CDC-ACM device with a device file like `/dev/ttyACM0`.
 You might have to start `minicom` or some